Finance at your fingertips, create a payment plan especially for you. Our flexible options make buying your new Jaguar or Land Rover simple.

-Read all about the finance products that we offer in your own time and watch the explanatory videos.
-If you do have any questions – simply pop into one of our stores and speak with one our Angels (click here to come find us); email us anytime on email@example.com; or give us a call during normal office hours (Mon-Fri, 9am-5pm excluding Public Holidays) on our local rate number 0330-0200-0330 (your call may be recorded).
+Our 5* rated team are here to help you every step of the way, whether it's regarding your finance plan or product choice and beyond, you can depend on us like many others who have experienced the journey before you.
+If you do have any questions – simply pop into our store (click here to come find us); email us anytime on email@example.com; or give us a call on our local rate number 0330-0200-0330 (your call may be recorded).

 Recognise some of these?
 APR, PCP, HP, OFP and other confusing jargon – what does it all mean?
 Check out our jargon buster below:

 HP – Hire Purchase – Is a hiring agreement between customer and lender which normally consists of a deposit, a fixed monthly payment and a final option to purchase fee.
 With this type of agreement, whilst you are the registered keeper of the vehicle you are only "hiring" the vehicle until you make the final option to purchase fee.